 Omaha tops the list.
 For the second year in the row, Omaha ranks as America’s top tech city.
 Even with the addition of new metrics that capture unemployment and overall tech income, Omaha maintains its position as a top city for tech jobs.

 Steer Clear of Silicon Valley.
 While Silicon Valley and the rest of the Bay Area are generally considered the world’s tech Mecca, the truth is most tech workers would be better off living elsewhere.
 The cost of living in San Francisco (which ranked 130th in our study) or San Jose (100th) is more than 50% higher than the national average.
 In both cities, the housing costs, whether you’re buying or renting, are prohibitive.
+These high costs will eat away at the money you can put toward retirement.

 Midwestern cities are great for tech workers.
 Six of the top ten cities for tech workers are located in the Midwest.
 These cities match low living expenses with a high demand for tech workers.